Also known as: nordic curl, nordic hamstring curl, banded nordic curl, assisted nordic curl, nordic ham curl

 What is Band Nordic Curl?

-The Band Nordic Curl is an assisted Nordic hamstring curl using a resistance band to control the descent and assist the return.
-It primarily targets the hamstrings, with secondary activation of the glutes and lower back.
-Difficulty: Easy — suitable for beginners progressing toward unassisted Nordics.
+The Band Nordic Curl is an assisted Nordic hamstring lowering exercise using a resistance band to control descent and return.
+It primarily targets the hamstrings, with secondary load on the glutes and lower back.
+Difficulty: Easy - great for beginners building eccentric hamstring strength.

 How to Do Band Nordic Curl